avaneev/lzav/README.md

 is a rather big 8 MiB LZ77 window which is not CPU cache-friendly.
 On the other hand, without these features it would not be possible to achieve competitive compression ratios while having fast compression speeds.

+5. LZAV supports compression of continuous data blocks of up to 2 GB.
+Larger data should be compressed in blocks of at least 32 MB.
+Using smaller blocks may reduce the achieved compression ratio.

 ## Thanks ##